193rd Special Operations Wing: Background

-In the Spring of 1964, the 140th Aeromedical Transport Squadron's mission and designation changed to 140th Air Transport Squadron and the Air National Guard operation at Olmsted Air Force Base expanded to a group, with the formation of the 168th Air Transport Group.
-Other squadrons assigned into the group were the 168th Material Squadron (later replaced by the 168th Consolidated Aircraft Maintenance Squadron and 168th Supply Squadron), 168th Support Squadron, and the 168th USAF Dispensary.
-These units were located at Olmsted Air Force Base and operated the Lockheed C-121 Constellation.
-In 1966 the group became the 168th Military Airlift Group.

-Following Operation Power Pack, the United States military intervention during the 1965 crisis in the Dominican Republic, Robert McNamara, the United States Secretary of Defense directed the Air Force to develop a capability to disrupt civilian broadcasting networks and guerilla command and control networks.
+The Pennsylvania Air National Guard 168th Military Airlift Group operated Lockheed C-121 Constellations from Olmsted Air Force Base.
+Following Operation Power Pack, the United States military intervention during the 1965 crisis in the Dominican Republic, (Note: The 193rd's web page attributes this interest to the 1967 Arab-Israeli conflict, but the program predates that war. van Geffan, p.
+6.)
+Robert McNamara, the United States Secretary of Defense directed the Air Force to develop a capability to disrupt civilian broadcasting networks and guerilla command and control networks.
 In response, Tactical Air Command began to test a tactical electronic warfare support system that would be installed on C-121s, named Coronet Solo.
 Coronet Solo aircraft would be able to join or disrupt commercial radio and television and to broadcast prerecorded programs, in addition to having an ECM capability.